caslab-code/cshake-core/README.md

 $ make simulate
 ```

-The simulation script should return with success.
+The simulation script should return with success message.
 If the simulation script returns with errors or failures, proceed to STEP 3 and debug the code according to the waveform.

 #### STEP 3: Debug the code using Vivado Waveform

+To view the waveform for debugging the code, please run

 ```sh
 $ cd Vivado